 Another handy photography tip involves the camera’s shutter.
 Learn as much as you can about the speeds your shutter has.
 There are S, P, M,and A settings on your camera.
 The ‘P’ button will take you to the program mode.
 If you choose this option, your camera will do all of the work for you because it commands the camera to judge what is right for the image.
 When you don’t know which setting to use, the “P” setting will help you capture a great shot.

-Invest in a memory card with advanced ability to record a large number of images, so that you will not be limited in the quantity of shots you can take at any given time.
-A big memory card will allow you to hold a lot more pictures.
+If you are unable to develop your negatives often, make sure you have a memory card large enough to store all of your photos.
+With a large memory card, you do not have to worry about not having enough room on your card to hold additional pictures.
 If you use a big memory card, you will be able to shoot using the RAW format.
 Using the RAW format will give you more flexibility when you are editing your photos.

 Taking photos with a like-minded photographer or joining a photography group are both ideas to consider.
 While other photographers can provide you with valuable information and advice, be careful not to begin imitating their personal styles in your own photography.
 Compare the stylistic differences between photos you both took of the same object.